3. Theoretical Physics

 Thus, what we observe as matter may arise from deep structural harmonies within the relational fabric of the universe.

-What Questions Is This Research Trying to Address?
+What Questions Does This Theory Address?

-The Relationship Between Quantum Physics and Gravity
+Unifying Quantum Physics and Gravity

 Why the Laws of Physics Have the Structure They Do